sighingnow/jekyll-gitbook/_pages/CH.md

 # Management Portal User Configuration

-> The following video outlines how to access the management portal and navigate the different configuration menus to create a Site, Team, and Multimedia Profile that will be assigned to the Contact Center users.
-We will also see how to navigate to the Webex Contact Center Management Portal and how to associate customer-created Site, Team, and Multi-Media Profile with new users.
+> The following video outlines how to create a Site, Team, and Multimedia Profile that will be assigned to the Contact Center users.
+We will also see how to navigate to the Webex Contact Center Configuration and how to associate customer-created Site, Team, and Multi-Media Profile with new users.

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">
-	<iframe src="https://app.vidcast.io/share/embed/dd077d51-a8f1-4e01-9f52-da3ce1c65cf3" width="100%" height="100%" title="February 07, 2023 at 10:22 AM" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>
+	<iframe src="https://app.vidcast.io/share/embed/84f8c6ad-5812-4e8b-85e6-935c49f1fcc3" width="100%" height="100%" title="February 07, 2023 at 10:22 AM" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>
 </div>

 | **Entity**          | **Name**                                                |